ossf/tac/process/due-diligence-guidelines.md

 * What is the CI/CD status?
 Do explicit code coverage metrics exist?
 If not, what is the subjective adequacy of automated testing?
   Do different levels of tests exist (e.g. unit, integration, interface, end-to-end), or is there only partial coverage in this regard?
 Why?
 * What licensing restrictions apply?
 Again, OpenSSF staff will handle the full legal due diligence.
 * What are the recommended operational models?
-Specifically, how is it operated in a cloud native environment, such as on Kubernetes?

 #### Project